Super Troopers

 Super Troopers is a 2001 American comedy film directed by Jay Chandrasekhar and written by and starring the Broken Lizard comedy group (Chandrasekhar, Kevin Heffernan, Steve Lemme, Paul Soter and Erik Stolhanske).
 Marisa Coughlan, Daniel von Bargen and Brian Cox co-star while Lynda Carter has a cameo appearance.
 In total, Fox Searchlight paid $3.25 million for distribution rights of the film and it grossed $23 million at the box office.

-A sequel, Super Troopers 2, was released on April 20, 2018.
+A sequel, Super Troopers 2, was released on April 20, 2018, and a third film, Super Troopers 3, was released on August 7, 2026.

 Plot

 In the fictional town of Spurbury, Vermont, four Vermont state troopers patrol a 50 mi section of highway and compete for prominence with the local police department.
-Although they are warned that their station risks being shuttered due to low productivity, the troopers – Lieutenant Arcot Ramathorn, "Rabbit" Roto, "Mac" Womack, and Carl Foster – delight in playing practical jokes on unsuspecting motorists and each other, rather than enforcing the law.
+Although they are warned that their station risks being shuttered due to low productivity, the troopers – Lieutenant Arcot "Thorny" Ramathorn, "Rabbit" Roto, "Mac" Womack, and Carl Foster – delight in playing practical jokes on unsuspecting motorists and each other, rather than enforcing the law.
 They particularly enjoy tormenting fellow trooper Rodney Farva, a cocky and overzealous officer who has been suspended from the road for an incident involving a school bus and school children.

-The troopers, led by Captain John O'Hagen, are called to investigate an abandoned Winnebago off the highway, only to find the Spurbury police have already arrived.
+The troopers, led by Captain John O'Hagan, are called to investigate an abandoned Winnebago off the highway, only to find the Spurbury police have already arrived.
 Entering the RV the police and troopers discover the body of a murdered woman.
 Claiming the investigation, the Spurbury police chief, Bruce Grady, hopes to force the closure of the troopers' station, thereby securing increased funding for his agency.
 The animosity leads to a brawl between the assembled officers.
 The troopers observe a tattoo on the dead woman depicting a monkey.
-During a routine traffic stop of a semi-truck shortly after, Foster and Womack discover a large shipment of marijuana marked with stickers depicting the same monkey.
+During a routine traffic stop of a semi-truck shortly after, Foster and Mac discover a large shipment of marijuana marked with stickers depicting the same monkey.
 The troopers suspect the dead woman and the marijuana are related.
-However, Chief Grady laughs off the claim and refuses Captain O'Hagen's suggestion that the troopers and local police cooperate on the investigation.
+However, Grady laughs off the claim and refuses O'Hagan's suggestion that the troopers and local police cooperate on the investigation.

 Foster begins a relationship with Spurbury police officer Ursula Hanson and, while attempting to have sex with her in the now-impounded Winnebago, discovers hidden bundles of marijuana, all bearing the same monkey sticker.
 Foster conspires with Ursula, who hates her coworkers and is stuck manning the front desk, to reveal the bust at an upcoming visit by the governor, thereby proving the troopers' suspicions and embarrassing the local police.
-Meanwhile, Farva is reinstated to patrol and partnered with an exasperated Ramathorn.
+Meanwhile, Farva is reinstated to patrol and partnered with an exasperated Thorny.
 However, Farva attacks a restaurant cashier and is arrested by the Spurbury police.
-Chief Grady offers Farva a job with his department in exchange for information about the drug investigation, but Farva refuses.
-Farva is subsequently reprimanded by an infuriated O'Hagen, who re-suspends Farva.
+Grady offers Farva a job with his department in exchange for information about the drug investigation, but Farva refuses.
+Farva is subsequently reprimanded by an infuriated O'Hagan, who re-suspends Farva.